 STUDY HARD - TRAIN HARD.
 Kickstart your career by studying for a Sports or Business degree in England, whilst developing your soccer skills with our Pro-Level Soccer Development Programme.Book your place

 Our experienced coaches, who have played for and coached at English Premier League clubs, work closely with each individual player – with a view to helping them pursue a wide range of careers.Find out more

-York St John is a high quality, friendly university, which was shortlisted for the prestigious "University of the Year" awards and 'Top 3 UK University for International Experience' .Find out more
+York St John University and Northumbria University are high quality, friendly universities, which have been shortlisted for the prestigious "University of the Year" awards and 'Top 3 UK University for International Experience' .Find out more

 Access to all of the university’s state of the art facilities including library, science laboratories, sports facilities and Students Union.
 See more

 15 hours a week soccer coaching with former English Premier League coaches with a 9 month competitive fixture season.
 See more

 En-suite accommodation located in YSJ's high grade Halls of Residence with stunning views across the city.
 See more

 Peace of mind that York has recently been named the safest city in the world.
 See more

 i2i Sports staff are following the Public Health England (PHE) guidance and it is our policy to follow their advice, together with guidance from the NHS (UK National Health Service) and the Foreign & Commonwealth Office (FCO).